-More than 100 000 economic operators currently use the system, and it is a crucial tool for information exchange and cooperation between Member States.
+More than 190 000 economic operators currently use the system, it is a key facilitation instrument for EU economic operators trading excise goods and a crucial tool for information exchange and cooperation between Member States.

 The purpose of the EMCS is to: